pashaac/travel-heat-guide/README.md

 Now you can start backend part like 'gradle bootRun'

-UI part
+*UI part*

-go to src/main/web (you can find index/main/css and bower.json)
-3 next steps for install NodeJS environment
+3 Go to src/main/web (you can find index/main/css and bower.json) and install NodeJS environment

 * sudo apt-get install nodejs
 * sudo apt-get install npm